3 Days Touring Tokyo

 View of Tokyo Skytree from a bustling street

-As my travel companion and best friend is a big purveyor of pottery, we knew we had to take a walk down Kappabashi-dori—but even if this isn’t your usual pastime you’re sure to find some interesting items!
-After setting out with no purchase intent my interest was quickly piqued by adorable handcrafted origami bird chopstick holders and a koi fish soup bowl shaped by skilled artisans from Hitsuru.
+Since my travel companion and best friend is a big purveyor of pottery, we knew we had to take a walk down Kappabashi-dori—but even if this isn’t your usual pastime, you’re sure to find some interesting items!
+After setting out with no purchase intent, my interest was quickly piqued by handcrafted origami bird chopstick holders and a koi fish soup bowl shaped by skilled artisans from Hitsuru.
 We progressed to an antique shop full of entirely vintage wares, which consumed the next hour of our day as we chatted with the local shopkeeper via a translator app to understand the age of each ornate item before walking out with a few pieces of history ourselves!

 Dinner - Nobu Tokyo